-The Suez Canal is a waterway that connects the Mediterranean Sea to the Red Sea.
-It is situated in Egypt.
-Ever since its establishment in 1869, it has been a major pathway to facilitate the transport of ships between Europe and Asia, cutting down the long route through Africa.
-Prior to 1956, Britain and French companies exercised control over the canal.
-In July 1956, however, Egypt's President Nasser declared the nationalization of the canal.
+The Suez Canal is a waterway in Egypt that connects the Mediterranean Sea to the Red Sea, and this facilitates the transport of ships between Europe and Asia without going around Africa.
+British and French companies ran the canal, but then Egypt's President Nasser surprised almost all by taking control of the canal, nationalising it, and ending British and French dominance.